This post How to Cook Longanisa is about cooking Filipino sausage and not how to make longanisa.

 We love longanisa but we try to avoid having it all the time because it is loaded with too much fat!
 And if I make it lean, it is not as good.

-Two years ago, I was experimenting and making garlic longanisa from Nueva Ecija.
+Two years ago, I experimented making Nueva Ecija's garlic longanisa but unsuccessful.
 Tried a couple of ways, the taste was close but I don’t seem to get the right consistency of garlic.
 So, if anyone has this recipe, please share.